 Editors Note: For major tournaments on the golf circuit, we’re fortunate to have Tom Peabody, Rufus’s brother, to give us a glimpse inside their process as they prepare for the event.
-This week is the US Open from The Country Club in Brookline, Massachusetts.
-Tom explores how he and Rufus plan to distribute their bets and balance their exposure.
+Last year, the US Open was at The Country Club in Brookline, Massachusetts.
+Here, Tom explores how he and Rufus planned to distribute their bets and balance their exposure.
 By the way, Tom is an accomplished singer/songwriter.
 You might want to let him provide the background music while you read this article.

 It’s US Open week in the golf world.
 That means it will be a busy one for me and all the other golf bettors out there.
 The majors are the most exciting weeks for us as a betting operation.
 I thought it might be helpful to talk through how I’ll be putting together a portfolio of bets for the week.
 I’ll also touch on a few of the finer points of hold percentage and price shopping when betting the US Open.
 Hopefully talking through our process will be useful as you plan your attack for the week.

 Balancing Risk By Balancing Variance

 First off, the obvious: balancing risk is paramount.
 We need to make sure we’re not over-betting our bankroll, both in terms of volume and variance.
 That means our overall portfolio will probably be 75-80% lower variance bets, mostly matchups.
 This number might even be closer to 90%.
 At the end of the day, matchups are our bread and butter, as our edge will be realized over a shorter runway.
 They are two-way markets, so there are fewer ways the bet result can go.
 Matchups are also the easiest way to get down the kind of volume we’re looking to turn over.
 Limits will generally be higher than in other markets.